 - Get each other nice treats

-Long-distance relationships work when they are built and maintained on trust; more so in the marriage setup.
-If for any reason you have trust issues, then you need to air them as soon as possible.
-That allows your partner to address them and make any necessary changes to make you feel more secure.
+Yes!
+They are built and maintained on trust, more so in the marriage setup.
+If, for any reason, you have trust issues, then you need to air them as soon as possible.
+That allows your partner to address them and make necessary changes to make you feel more secure.

 Another one of the most common long-distance marriage problems is the neglect of an active dating life.
 Being married doesn’t mean you stop trying.
-Go out on dates and make new memories together, and your relationship will thank you for it.
+Go out on dates and make new memories together, and your relationship will thank you.

 - Video chat movie marathons